-We suggest the following grit sizes (and if you want a really smooth finish like above, we recommend not skipping any steps): 200, 400, 600, 800, 1000, 1200, 1500, 2000, 2500 and finally 3000.
+We suggest the following grit sizes when sanding 3D prints (and if you want a really smooth finish like above, we recommend not skipping any steps): 200, 400, 600, 800, 1000, 1200, 1500, 2000, 2500 and finally 3000.

-It's best if you can use 'wet & dry' paper (black grit as opposed to beige effect), especially with PLA, because if you're sanding fast, heat can build up and affect the smooth surface you're trying to achieve.
+It's best if you can use 'wet & dry' paper when sanding 3D prints (black grit as opposed to beige effect), especially with PLA, because if you're sanding fast, heat can build up and affect the smooth surface you're trying to achieve.

 1. Start with the coarsest sandpaper (approx. 200), sand and smooth the surface until you cannot feel any printing layer lines at all.

 (this is what your print will look like after using 400 grit sandpaper; you cannot see the layer lines)

 2. Start scaling up the grit number.
 Once you've got an acceptable result with the 200 or 400, move higher up and smooth the print in increments.
-Don't skimp on the time to sand them down, and keep going with the circular motion).
+Don't skimp on the time to sand them down in these early stages, it'll save more work layer (and keep going with the circular motion).

 The good news is with each finer grit, you don't need to spend as much time sanding that layer.